-	The Luftwaffe bombs and sinks 275 ton Royal Navy trawler HMT Cobbers off Lowestoft.
+The Luftwaffe bombs and sinks 275-ton Royal Navy trawler HMT Cobbers off Lowestoft.
 There are 9-11 deaths, including Skipper L. Turner RNR, of her 15-man crew.

-The Luftwaffe (KG 27 Heinkel He 111) bombs and disables 866 ton British freighter Port Townsville in St. George's Channel.
+The Luftwaffe (KG 27 Heinkel He 111) bombs and disables 866-ton British freighter Port Townsville in St. George's Channel.
 There are two deaths, and the Port Townsville eventually sinks.

-The Luftwaffe bombs and sinks Royal Navy 5 ton auxiliary yacht HMY Tiny while at dock at Sutherland.
+The Luftwaffe bombs and sinks Royal Navy 5 ton auxiliary yacht HMY Tiny while at the dock at Sutherland.

-Royal Navy destroyer HMS Burnham collides with fellow destroyer HMS Malcolm in the Northwest Approaches.
+Royal Navy destroyer HMS Burnham collides with its fellow destroyer HMS Malcolm in the Northwest Approaches.
 Both destroyers proceed to Liverpool for repairs lasting into April.